kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

 ```

 !!! note
-    If deployment fails, you may need to wait for the Helm timeout to expire (default: 2 minutes) to have failure reason.
+    If deployment fails, you may need to wait for the Helm timeout to expire (default: 2 minutes) to have the failure reason.
     You can configure this value in the `Package` or in the `Release`.